abdelrahman495/abdelrahman495/README.md

 ###

-<h3 align="left">I’m a passionate Electronics & Communication Engineering graduate with a keen interest in DevOps.
+<h3 align="left">I’m a passionate Electronics and Communication Engineering graduate with a keen interest in DevOps.
 I thrive on optimizing processes and automating workflows, transforming complex challenges into streamlined solutions.
 With hands-on experience in Docker, Jenkins, and cloud platforms, I’m eager to contribute to impactful projects and enhance system reliability in dynamic environments.</h3>

 ###